Your average website visitor is a tough nut to crack

 Some are skittish, the slightest auto play sound or popup sending them scurrying.
 Others are skeptical.
 Even if you offer a great deal, they might think it’s simply too good to be true.
 Others simply take a long time choosing.

 Converting customers requires a salient approach.
-Most digital marketers already understand the importance of paid search ads, social media, SEO content, and all the rest.
+Most digital marketers already understand the importance of paid search ads, social media, SEO content, website design specifically intended to improve SEO and all the rest.
 However, one area that gets overlooked more often than you’d think is the website itself.

 Just like any marketing asset, your website and its user experience can be optimized.
 This means more than the UI and instead encourages you to consider the customer, their perspective, and how you can improve their overall experience.
 Let’s go over some methods for optimization.